 An object's data component is completely opaque to Cloud Storage.
 It is just a chunk of data to Cloud Storage.
 Objects are immutable, which means that an uploaded object cannot change throughout its storage lifetime.
 An object's storage lifetime is the time between successful object creation (upload) and successful object deletion.
 In practice, this means that you cannot make incremental changes to objects, such as append operations or truncate operations.
 However, it is possible to overwrite objects that are stored in Cloud Storage, and doing so happens atomically — until the new upload completes the old version of the object will be served to readers, and after the upload completes the new version of the object will be served to readers.
 So a single overwrite operation simply marks the end of one immutable object's lifetime and the beginning of a new immutable object's lifetime.

-There is no limit to how quickly you can create or update different objects in a bucket.
+There is no limit to how frequently you can create or update different objects in a bucket.
 However, a single particular object can only be updated or